 The Children’s Center Rehabilitation Hospital has a rich history dating back to 1898 when Mattie Mallory, our founder, felt God’s call to help the orphans of Oklahoma City.
-Through the years the mission has changed, but the primary focus on the well-being of children has always followed Mattie’s basic principles based on faith, hope and love.
+After operating The Oklahoma Orphanage in multiple Oklahoma City locations, Mattie moved the children to Bethany in 1909.

 After Venable retired in 1968 the financial stability of the hospital became uncertain and The International Pentecostal Holiness Church stepped in to help; the facility continued to lose money.

-In the late 1970’s, with a heartfelt call closely resembling Mattie Mallory’s, the brother-sister team of Albert Gray, CEO, and Carol Gray, COO, turned The Children’s Center Rehabilitation Hospital around.
+In the late 1970’s, with a heartfelt call closely resembling Mattie Mallory’s, the brother-sister team of Albert Gray and Carol Gray turned around the facility.

 In June of 1995, the Donald W. Reynolds Foundation recognized the commitment and financial stewardship and awarded the hospital a grant in the amount of $9.77 million to build the Donald W. Reynolds Complex to house 100 inpatient beds for children and teenagers.

 In May of 2008, The Children’s Center Rehabilitation Hospital dedicated a new $7 million 20 bed unit following a generous capital campaign.

 In September of 2017, a new four-story patient bed tower and parking structure were added to the campus landscape following a $30 million capital campaign bringing the total inpatient bed count to 160 making it one of the largest free-standing inpatient pediatric rehabilitation hospitals in the country.